telerik/blazor-docs/components/grid/columns/visible.md

 ## Basics

-To hide a Grid column set the `Visible` parameter to `false`.
+To hide a Grid column set its `Visible` parameter to `false`.
 To hide a column based on a certain condition you can pass, for example, a ternary operator or a method that returns `bool` - the app can provide an expression according to its logic (like screen size).

 >caption Hide a column from the Grid.
 Basic example.